nihalberktas/TFP-data/README.md

 Node(i) - Name(i) - Node(j) - Name(j) - NoOfPub(i) - NoOfPub(j) - NoOfCommonPubOf(i)and(j) - EdgeDistance(c_{ij})

-In the excel file named "imdb TFP-SD results all methods.xls" we present the instance details, optimal solutions and solution times for IMDB instances for all solution method used in the computational experiments.
+In the excel file named "imdb TFP-SD instances and optimal solutions.xls" we present the instance details, optimal solutions and solution times of the MIP formulation and the branch-and-bound algorithm.